 - Higher Education Act of 1965, P.L.
 89-329, 79 Stat.
 1219 (November 8, 1965), codified as amended in 20 U.S.C. §1001 et seq.

 Most of the education-related statutes are codified in Title 20 (Education) of the United States Code, some are codified in Title 42 (Public Health and Welfare).
-The Department of Education has a policy page that includes legislation, regulations, guidance, and other policy documents for topics from adult education to vocational education.
+The U.S. Department of Education has a policy page that includes legislation, regulations, guidance, and other policy documents for topics from adult education to vocational education.

 United States Code